nextcloud/docker/README.md

 docker-compose up -d
 ```

 The `--pull` option tells docker to look for new versions of the base image.
-The build instructions inside your `Dockerfile` are run on top of the new image.
+Then the build instructions inside your `Dockerfile` are run on top of the new image.

 # Migrating an existing installation
 You're already using Nextcloud and want to switch to docker?
 Great!
 Here are some things to look out for: